-When I saw some bright fluoro shoelaces at the shopping centre recently I grabbed a packet knowing that we could make something fabulous with them.
-These shoelace ladder bracelets were the result – made with just 3 common crafty household items they are fun to make with school aged kids, and they look cool too!
+When I saw some bright fluoro shoelaces at the store recently I grabbed a packet knowing that we could make something fabulous with them.
+These shoelace ladder bracelets were the result – made with just 3 common crafty household items they are fun to make with school aged kids or an independent craft for tweens, and they look cool too!

 You will need:

 - One shoelace for each bracelet

 - Coloured pony beads

 1. Gather your supplies.
 Cut your drinking straws into small pieces – each piece should be very slightly shorter than the shoelace’s aglet (that’s the plastic sleeve at the end of the shoelace – I learn something new everyday!) to make it easy to thread through.

 2. Thread a straw onto one end of the shoelace and push it up until it is roughly at the middle of the lace.